+Naming Straight-Chain Alkynes:

 Identify the longest carbon chain containing the triple bond.

 Determine the prefix for the name of the alkyne based on the number of carbon atoms in the chain.

 Number each carbon atom along the longest carbon chain so that the triple bonded carbon atoms have the lowest possible number.